-According to the Mental Health Foundation, what percentage of adults have found themselves unable to cope with the stress caused by there appearance and body image?
+According to the Mental Health Foundation, what percentage of adults have found themselves unable to cope with the stress caused by their appearance and body image?

 What percentage of males have a binge eating disorder, according to Eating Disorder Hope?

-The NHS and Time to Change both estimates how many people in the UK will experience a mental health issue each year
+The NHS and Time to Change both estimate how many people in the UK will experience a mental health issue each year